 Extending this notion, an ADC having a resolution in bit equal to n will generate sampled values in the range

-Full scale voltage range
+Full-scale voltage range

 To avoid sensitivity reduction as well as distortion or noise introduction, the input of an ADC is a clean conductor with no protection diodes nor conditioning circuitry and this means that user shall pay attention to provide signals which amplitude is coerced in the proper range.
 To measure signals which are out of range indeed the signal shall be usually conditioned by external circuitry.
-An example of conditioning circuitry are that used in the vertical channels of oscilloscopes which are even configurable allowing to select between Alternate and Direct Coupling as well as tune the FSR.
+An example of conditioning circuitry is that used in the vertical channels of oscilloscopes which are even configurable allowing to select between Alternate and Direct Coupling as well as tune the FSR.

 Back to the previous example, the value 0b111 correspond to a 3.5V input and 0b0 to 0V.
-Thus we can state the ADC has a full scale range of 3.5V.
+Thus we can state the ADC has a full-scale range of 3.5V.

-While the FSR represent the range of input voltage, the Resolution represent the range in which lays the output binary code.
-The ratio of these two quantities provides an useful information about the “weight” of the LSb of the output binary value in term of voltage.
+While the FSR represent the range of input voltage, the Resolution represents the range in which lays the output binary code.
+The ratio of these two quantities provides useful information about the “weight” of the LSb of the output binary value in term of voltage.
 This new quantity is known as Voltage resolution

-Considering the previous example the voltage resolution is
+Considering the previous example, the voltage resolution is

-As seen in the previous example, the LSb of the binary code has a value of half volt.
-This means we will not see any output variation if input is 0.5V or 0.9V: both will be converted as 0b001.
+As seen in the previous example, the LSb of the binary code has a value of a half volt.
+This means we will not see any output variation if the input is 0.5V or 0.9V: both will be converted as 0b001.

 case we have